lhzbxx/ES-Live/README.md

 What's more, there are 3 main advantages of image&text live.

-Firstly, when you watch video live, you can't get more information about the match unless you watch throught it totally.
+1. When you watch video live, you can't get more information about the match unless you watch throught it totally.

-Secondly, you can not get statistics data.
+2. You can not get statistics data.
 When you watch the video, maybe you can only get the play time or killers data.

-Thirdly, if you didn't pay enough attention to the match, you would miss the highlights easily.
+3. If you didn't pay enough attention to the match, you would miss the highlights easily.
 What's less, you couldn't just replay it!

 ## How about develop plan?